Klipper3d/klipper/docs/G-Codes.md

   turned off then back on.
 - `SET_TMC_CURRENT STEPPER=<name> CURRENT=<amps> HOLDCURRENT=<amps>`:
   This will adjust the run and hold currents of the TMC driver.
-  HOLDCURRENT is applicable only to the tmc2130, tmc2208, tmc2209 and tmc5160.
+  (HOLDCURRENT is not applicable to tmc2660 drivers.)
-- `SET_TMC_FIELD STEPPER=<name> FIELD=<field> VALUE=<value>`: This will
+- `SET_TMC_FIELD STEPPER=<name> FIELD=<field> VALUE=<value>`: This
-  alter the value of the specified register field of the TMC driver.
+  will alter the value of the specified register field of the TMC driver.
 This command is intended for low-level diagnostics and debugging only because changing the fields during run-time can lead to undesired and potentially dangerous behavior of your printer.
   Permanent changes should be made using the printer configuration file instead.
 No sanity checks are performed for the given values.

 ## Endstop adjustments by stepper phase